SHA256 Info

 But, how do you check or use the SHA256 string to check?

-That is a good question.
-Basically, you need to confirm that the file you have downloaded will produce a SHA256 hash that matches what is listed.
+You need to confirm that the file you have downloaded will produce a SHA256 hash that matches what is listed.

-Depend on the operating system you are using, you go about this process a little differently.
+Depending on the operating system you are using, you go about this process a little differently.
 No matter what system you are using, you must download a zip file first.

 In the following examples, we will use tig_bz.zip as the name of the downloaded file.
-Also, you will need to change /path/to to match your system.
+You will need to change /path/to to match your system.
 For most people this will simply be Downloads\tig_bz.zip (Windows) or Downloads/tig_bz.zip (everyone else).

-On a Linux, *BSD or UNIX system, in a terminal, you would run something like:
+On a Linux, *BSD or UNIX system in a terminal you would run something like:

 sha256 /path/to/tig_bz.zip